envision-projects/envision-projects.github.io/content/embedded/simplesynth-project.md

 10. Make 11 copies of the hole.
 11. Here it's probably a good idea to lay out a grid.
 Press CTRL+R to bring up Rulers.
 12. Use the Selection Tool (V) to drag guidelines from the rulers onto the face of your box where you want them.
 I chose a 1" grid for the controls.
-13. Create another circle that is .5" and maker 12 copies.
+13. Create another circle that is .5" and make 12 copies.
 These will be the keyboard keys.
 14. Lay your holes out in a way that makes sense to you.
-I grouped mine together according to function.
+I grouped mine together according to function as so:

     ![](/images/ss_illustr5.png)
 15. Use the Text Tool (T) to create labels for your controls.
+16. If you find it helpful, you can create lines around your controls to delineate their functional groups.
+17. On one of the other faces ( the short face if you want your plugs on the side, the long face if you want them in back ) paste one of the .5" holes.
+This is for our audio output.
+18. Next to that hole, create a rounded rectangle that is 5mm x 3mm.
+This is for our power/USB connector.

+Now we're done with the enclosure design, and you should have something in the neighborhood of this:

 <!--EndFragment-->